Antonio López (footballer, born 1957): Coaching career

 In January 2012, López was appointed director of the Target Football Academy in Bangkok, Thailand.
 On 13 July he signed for South African club Bidvest Wits, agreeing to a two-year contract but leaving on 4 January of the following year.

 In August 2014, after a short spell in Atlético Madrid's youth system, López was named coach of ATK in the Indian Super League.
 On 25 October he was given a four-match suspension and fined ₹5,00,000 for his involvement in a spat with Goa's Robert Pires, which was reduced to two upon appeal.

 After a dip in form from midway through the season, López led his team to the semi-finals by drawing with Goa, meeting the same opponent once again and defeating them on penalties.
 In the decisive match, against Kerala Blasters, he benched marquee player Luis García and also-compatriot Jofre, for which he was praised by critics, and the side won thanks to a goal by Mohammed Rafique in extra time.

 On 25 April 2016, López was appointed at fellow top-tier club Pune City.
 On 16 September 2017, after a run-in with the board of directors, he left his position.

 In May 2019, López returned to ATK.
 On 14 March 2020, in a final played behind closed doors, he won the national championship against Chennaiyin to become the first manager to achieve the feat twice with the same team.

 López signed with the newly formed ATK Mohun Bagan on 15 March 2020.
 In his first season his side finished level with Mumbai City in the first stage, but pushed down to second place on head-to-head points and lost the final 2–1.
-On 3 April 2021, he agreed to a one-year contract extension.
-On 18 December 2021, he resigned after a poor run of results.
+On 3 April 2021, he agreed to a one-year contract extension, but resigned on 18 December after a poor run of results.